 The getenum() function is quite versatile.
 You can pass in any of the variable names within the VERIS framework and get an object you can visualize right away.
 As an example, create a function that accepts a VERIS variable name, such as action.hacking.vector, and returns an image object that you can print or save or whatever (see Listing 7-10).
 This could be extendable to include in a report or dashboard.

+Listing 7-10

 # requires package : verisr, ggplot2

 # requires object: vcdb (7-6)